Rajesh2015/rajesh2015/README.md

 ## Hey , welcome to my profile

-- 🔭 I’m currently working on many projects
+- 🔭 I’m currently working on data engineering projects but not limited to that.Open to explore any new techstacks
 - 👯 I’m looking to collaborate with you
 - 🤔 I’m looking for help with open-source
 - 💬 Ask me about anything